leosac/access-control/src/core/auth/Auth.md

 Workflow for an **authentication source** module:
- 1. Having enough meaningful data that represents an authentication source (card id, pin code, fingerprint, ...) the module shall publish the message bus the let other know.
+ 1. Having enough meaningful data that represents an authentication source (card id, pin code, fingerprint, ...) the module shall publish a message on the message bus the let others know.
  2. The message shall be multiparts.
-    1. Its first frame must be the auth source's name prefixed by "S_".
+    1. Its first frame must be the auth source's name prefixed by `S_`.
     2. The second frame shall be the type of data.
 See [this](@ref auth_data_type).
     3. Optional (but likely presents) frames that contains different data based on the [auth data type](@ref auth_data_type)